 Jonathan quickly moved on to Olympic class sailboats.
 A twelve-time member of the U.S. Sailing Team from 1993 to 2004, he crewed in 470's and Tornado catamarans.
 Highlights of the 470 campaigns included winning the 1994 North American Championship, being training partners at the 1996 Olympics, and winning the 1997 Miami Olympic Classes Regatta.
 At the 1996 Summer Olympics, Jonathan was also the head coach and team leader of the Jamaican Olympic Sailing Team.

 In 1999, Jonathan started racing multihulls—the Tornado Catamaran.
 He finished 3rd at the 2000 U.S. Olympic Team Trials, and became training partners for the 2000 Olympics in Sydney, Australia.
 Jonathan was the Tornado National Champion in 2002 and 2003, and finished 2nd at the 2004 U.S. Olympic Team Trials, narrowly missing an Olympic berth.
 He again participated in the Olympic Games by helping to coach his former adversaries to a silver medal at the 2004 Olympics in Athens, Greece.

-Jonathan, his wife Isabelle, daughters Maya and Celeste, and their Boykin Spaniel, Slocum, all live in Boston.
+Jonathan, his wife Isabelle, daughters Maya and Celeste, and their Boykin Spaniel, Racer, all live in Boston.